Skip to content

 --member did:keri:E... \

 Revoked members' signatures remain valid for commits made before the revocation timestamp.
-Future commits signed with the revoked key will fail verification.
+Future commits signed with the revoked key will fail verification — no key-list cleanup required, because verifiers see the revocation in the org's log.

 Trust Management